 If you purchase cat liter, then you already know how useful these containers are, but for me it’s a revelation (that I’m embarrassingly excited about).
 The container is about 15 inches tall and is 9 1/2 wide by 11 1/2 inches long.
 It comes with a handle and a lid that clicks shut but is easy to open.
 There are so many things you could store in these containers.
 While I was mulling over how I wanted to use the bucket, I did know that I wanted to paint it.

-To keep things easy, I spray painted it.
+To keep things easy, I spray painted the cat litter container.
 I simply picked up a spray paint designed for use on plastic.
 I taped a plastic bag around the lid and spray painted the rest of the container with about 5 light coats of paint.
 I painted the handle, too.
 But let me share with you that I’ve had some problems with the paint flaking off the handle where it bends.
 I’d recommend not spray painting the handle of the bucket.

 I still didn’t know what I wanted to use this upcycled cat litter container for but I knew I wanted to add a monogram.
 I have terrible handwriting (just ask my kids).
 Here’s a super easy way to add a DIY monogram to almost any painted project.